 G.P.V.
 Akrigg suggests that the Earl vacillated, balancing his feelings for “the girl” (as Akrigg calls the 25 year old bride-to-be) and his friendship with Essex against his need for a wife with the wealth any Earl could reasonably expect and which he certainly needed.

 Both biographers leave the impression that the Earl married Elizabeth Vernon only because she was pregnant.

 She may well have been pregnant because they intended to marry – though probably not until after the Earl, who had Queen Elizabeth’s permission to spend two years overseas, had completed his travels and/or found a niche for himself at a foreign court.

 Perhaps the best comment on their marriage is this unconventional portrait of Elizabeth Vernon.
 Is it her wedding portrait?

 She’s getting dressed.
 Her hair is long and loose, in the style of a virgin bride.
 Written on her comb is “Menez moi doucement,” which translates, somewhat inadequately, as “Manage (or Lead) me gently.”

 The proportions of her body are odd, so it’s probably accidental that she looks pregnant – even though the position and curve of her left hand draw attention to her stomach.

 The little dog on the cushion by her feet may be a favorite pet, but also symbolises fidelity.

-The fur-trimmed red robe lying beside her looks like that of a Countess, to be worn on state occasions.
+The fur-trimmed red robe lying beside her is that of a countess, to be worn on state occasions.
 On the table is a fine display of jewellery, and a pin-cushion with all the pins required to hold a grand Elizabethan lady’s formal attire together.

 The portrait, though carefully posed, is unusually intimate for its time.
 The Earl must have liked it, otherwise it wouldn’t have survived.